-As seen in Table 2, the local model of inclusive education for students with special needs had 40 indicators, 16 components and 7 categories; so that the categories include development of cultural capital (with five indicators and two components of cooperation with mass media and culturization), development of human resources (with eight indicators and three components of training teachers with special expertise, utilization of expert human resources and evaluation of teachers' educational performance), communication between family and school (with four indicators and two components of exploiting the experiences of families and participation of families in policy making), preparation of educational infrastructure (with five indicators and two components of environmental and educational adaptation and infrastructure foundation and preparation of inclusive education), responding to educational needs (with four indicators and two components of teaching methods and foundation for scientific growth and entering the society), continuous monitoring and follow-up (with nine indicators and three components of monitoring and following up on the educational process and teachers, monitoring and following up on the educational process and teachers, monitoring and following up on the educations and two components of education in normal and integrated schools and interaction between exceptional schools and education organization).
+As seen in Table 2, the local model of inclusive education for students with special needs had 40 indicators, 16 components and 7 categories; so that the categories include development of cultural capital (with five indicators and two components of cooperation with mass media and culturization), development of human resources (with eight indicators and three components of training teachers with special expertise, utilization of expert human resources and evaluation of teachers' educational performance), communication between family and school (with four indicators and two components of exploiting the experiences of families and participation of families in policy making), preparation of educational infrastructure (with five indicators and two components of environmental and educational adaptation and infrastructure foundation and preparation of inclusive education), responding to educational needs ( with four indicators and two components of teaching methods and foundation for scientific growth and entering the society), continuous monitoring and follow-up (with nine indicators and three components of monitoring and following up on the educational process of students and planning to hold training courses) and continuous interaction with education organization (with five indicators and two components of education in normal and integrated schools and interaction between exceptional schools and education organization).
 According to the coding results, the design and formulation of the local model of inclusive education for students with special needs in the exceptional education organization was reported in Figure 1.